gajus/eslint-plugin-jsdoc/README.md

   containing both JavaScript and TypeScript, you can also use [`overrides`](https://eslint.org/docs/user-guide/configuring).
 You may also set to `"permissive"` to try to be as accommodating to any of the styles, but this is not recommended.
   Currently is used for the following:
-  - Determine valid tags and aliases for `check-tag-names`
+  - `check-tag-names`: Determine valid tags and aliases
-  - Only check `@template` in `no-undefined-types` for types in "closure" and "typescript" modes
+  - `no-undefined-types`: Only check `@template` for types in "closure" and "typescript" modes
+  - `check-syntax`: determines aspects that may be enforced
-  - For type-checking rules, determine which tags will be checked for types (Closure allows types on some tags which the others do not, so these tags will additionally be checked in "closure" mode)
+  - For type/namepath-checking rules, determine which tags will be checked for types/namepaths (Closure allows types on some tags which the others do not, so these tags will additionally be checked in "closure" mode)
   - For type-checking rules, impacts parsing of types (through [jsdoctypeparser](https://github.com/jsdoctypeparser/jsdoctypeparser) dependency)
   - Check preferred tag names
-  - For `check-syntax`, determines aspects that may be enforced
   - Disallows namepath on `@interface` for "closure" mode in `valid-types` (and avoids checking in other rules)